 At first, two approaches were tested: calibration using the Minimum-Ionizing Particle (MIP) peak and equalization of mean energies in each channel.
-The minimum ionization signal of charged particles in the PHOS detector has a most probable value of about 250 MeV which is rather small so that the contribution of electronics noise to the MIP signal is not negligible and the width of the MIP peak $\sigma{\text{MIP}} = 25$ MeV is relatively large, which limits the accuracy of the relative calibration using the MIP peak to a comparable calibration accuracy of a few tens of percent using the APD gain adjustment.
-The second method based on the mean energy equalization has a poor convergence of iterative calculation of the calibration parameters, especially without pre-calibration using the APD gain adjustment: the mean energy strongly depends on the range of averaging which, in turn, depends on the initial calibration, which results in large uncertainties on the calibration parameters.
-Nevertheless, this method was used to provide a reasonable calibration for the first measurement of neutral meson spectra in 2010 [18], when the accumulated statistics was not sufficient for more precise methods.
-Later, a more precise calibration based on the $\pi^0$ peak equalization described below was deployed in all subsequent papers [19-23].
+The minimum ionization signal of charged particles in the PHOS detector has a most probable value of about 250 MeV which is close to the lower end of the dynamic range.
+The calibration based on the MIP peak has a poor accuracy because of several effects such as relatively low number of counts of charged particles per cell, low signal-to-background ratio of the MIP signal in the PHOS energy spectrum, a wide spread of incident angles of charged particles which lead to the MIP energy variation.
+The second method, based on the mean energy equalization, had a poor convergence and large uncertainties on the calibration parameters.
+Without pre-calibration using the APD gain adjustment, the mean energy strongly depends on the range of averaging which, in turn, depends on the initial calibration.
+Nevertheless, this method was used to provide a reasonable calibration for the first measurement of neutral meson spectra in 2010 [19], when the accumulated number of counts was not sufficient for more precise methods.
+Later, a more precise calibration based on the $\pi^0$ peak equalization described below was deployed in all subsequent papers [20-24].